lambdaclass/afk_gacha_game/docs/src/android_builds.md

 5. Click on *Player Settings* and go to *Publishing Settings* (you may use the search bar to get there), click on *Keystore Manager* > (*Keystore...* drop-down menu) > *Create New*.
 You may save it anywhere in your computer outside of the project folder, it's just for testing purposes.
 You'll need to provide a password and a name for the keystore.
 Then, click on *Add Key*.

 7. In *Publishing Settings*, click on *Browse* and select the keystore you just created.
-Also in the same window, at the bottom, make sure that the *Split Application Binary* option is enabled.
+Also in the same window, at the bottom, make sure that the *Split Application Binary* option is *disabled*.

 9. Close the *Player Settings* window and back in the *Build Settings* window find the *Run Device* selection and select your Android device.